OutSystems/docs-product/src/extensibility-and-integration/javascript/mobile/intro.md

 app_type: mobile apps, reactive web apps
 platform-version: o11
 figma: https://www.figma.com/file/jSgZ0l0unYdVymLxKZasno/Extensibility-and-Integration?type=design&node-id=410%3A38&mode=design&t=187UAgmZTPxcY0ZG-1
+summary: The article explains how to use JavaScript in OutSystems for extending the functionality of Mobile and Reactive Web Apps
 ---
 # Extend Your Mobile and Reactive Apps Using JavaScript

 <div class="info" markdown="1">